vsavkin/frp_dart/README.md

 # Functional Reactive Programming in Dart

 Functional reactive programming is a paradigm for modeling interactions in a reactive style.
 It enables rich composition and allows the testability of complex interactions.
-Sean Kirby and I put together a small library prototype (which is available at: [https://github.com/vsavkin/frp_dart](https://github.com/vsavkin/frp_dart)) to show how this paradigm can be used in Dart.
+Sean Kirby and I put together this small library prototype to show how this paradigm can be used in Dart.

 ## What is Functional Reactive Programming?